 As a result, in the ADUC snap-in appears the structure of your OU Active Directory domain.

 You will see a standard set of AD folders and containers:

 - Saved Queries — saved search criteria, allows quickly replay the previous search in Active Directory;

 - Builtin — built-in user accounts;

 - Computers — default container for computer accounts;

 - Domain Controllers — default container for domain controllers;

 - ForeignSecurityPrincipals — contains information about objects from trusted external domains.
 Typically, these objects are created when an object from external domain is added to the group of current domain;

-- Users — the default container for user accounts.
+- Users — default container for user accounts.

 Depending on the domain structure, the ADUC console may contain other containers.
 Some AD folders are not displayed by default.
 To display them, select View > Advanced Features in the top menu.